mlangguth89/downscaling_destine_de370c/README.md

 # ML downscaling of EURAD-IM forecasts in Destine DE370c

 ## Background
-In scope of the Destination Earth air quality use case (DE_370c), two Wasserstein Generative Networks (WGANs) have been trained to downscale nitrogen oxide (NOx) and ozone (O3) EURAD-IM forecasts to kilometre-scale.
+In scope of the [Destination Earth air quality use case (DE_370c)](https://www.fz-juelich.de/en/iek/iek-8/projects/destination-earth-use-case-for-air-quality-de370c), two Wasserstein Generative Networks (WGANs) have been trained to downscale nitrogen oxide (NOx) and ozone (O3) EURAD-IM forecasts to kilometre-scale.
 Training of these models have been done with archived EURAD-IM forecasts that are produced operationally at [IEK-8](https://www.fz-juelich.de/de/iek/iek-8/forschung/modellierung/modelle/eurad-im) since 2012. <br>
-Although the accuracy of the attained models is not satisfactory due to a lack of informative predictors from the EURAD-IM forecast data, both models are publsihed as part of this reporsitory.
+Although the accuracy of the attained models is not satisfactory due to a lack of informative predictors from the EURAD-IM forecast data, both models are published as part of this reporsitory.
 Furthermore, the code to preprocess the EURAD-IM data as well as to train the WGAN models is provided here.
 A script to run inference on the trained WGANs is also available, ready for operational deployment.<br>
 Large parts of the code base have been forked from Application 5 of the [MAELSTROM project](https://www.maelstrom-eurohpc.eu/) avaialable at: [https://gitlab.jsc.fz-juelich.de/esde/machine-learning/downscaling_maelstrom](https://gitlab.jsc.fz-juelich.de/esde/machine-learning/downscaling_maelstrom).

+## Author and acknowledgment

+**Author**: Michael Langguth (m.langguth_at_fz-juelich.de, JSC) <br>
+**Contributors**: In scope of the MAELSTROM project, [Bing Gong](https://github.com/masak1112) and [Yan Ji](https://github.com/YanJi0907) contributed to the code base.

+Jülich Supercomputing Centre (JSC) <br>
+Forschungszentrum Jülich <br>
+Wilhelm-Johnen-Str. <br>
+52425 Jülich <br>
+Germany <br>

 ## Software requirements